Musquodoboit Harbour, Nova Scotia

 Musquodoboit Harbour is a rural community located in Nova Scotia, Canada within the Halifax Regional Municipality.

 The community is situated on the Eastern Shore at the mouth of the Musquodoboit River.
 The community lies 45 kilometres east of downtown Halifax.
 With a hospital, RCMP detachment, postal outlet, schools, recreational center, library, municipal office and other services, Musquodoboit Harbour is a serve centre for many of the surrounding communities.

 Etymology

 Musquodoboit means foaming to the sea, flowing out square or rolling out in foam, or suddenly widening out after a narrow entrance at its mouth.
 The community is an anglicized version of the Mi’kmaq word Moosekudoboogwek or Muskoodeboogwek.

 History

 The local railway station is now a museum.

 The community was settled in the 1780s mainly by Loyalists.
-Through the late 18th and early 19th centuries many settlers from Scotland, England and Germany immigrated to the area and they still have descendants in the area, evidenced by prominent family names such as Tibbo, Rowlings, Anderson, Gaetz, and Bayers.
+Through the late 18th and early 19th centuries many settlers from Scotland, England and Germany immigrated to the area and they still have descendants in the area; this is excemplified by prominent family names such as Tibbo, Rowlings, Anderson, Gaetz, and Bayers.